turingschool/backend-curriculum-site/module4/projects/open_source_project.md

 Put your presentation into writing.
 Each person must write their own blog post.
 You can write about all four sections described in the presentation, or pick a single one to go in-depth on.
 Regardless of what you choose, each blog post should be about 1,000 words.

-You'll submit your blog post here **before** your group presentation: https://github.com/turingschool/ruby-submissions/blob/master/1703-b/4module/open_source/blog_post_submission.md
+You'll submit your blog post [here](https://github.com/turingschool/ruby-submissions/blob/master/1703-b/4module/open_source/blog_post_submission.md) **before** your group presentation.

 -----------------------------------------------------------